Selectfluor

 Selectfluor, a trademark of Air Products and Chemicals, is a reagent in chemistry that is used as a fluorine donor.
 This compound is a derivative of the nucleophillic base DABCO.
 It is a colourless salt that tolerates air and even water.
 It has been commercialized for use for electrophilic fluorination.

 Preparation

-Selectfluor is synthesized by the N-alkylation of diazabicyclo[2.2.2]octane (DABCO) with dichloromethane, followed by ion exchange with sodium tetrafluoroborate (replacing the chloride counterion for the tetrafluoroborate).
+Selectfluor is synthesized by the N-alkylation of diazabicyclo[2.2.2]octane (DABCO) with dichloromethane in a Menshutkin reaction, followed by ion exchange with sodium tetrafluoroborate (replacing the chloride counterion for the tetrafluoroborate).
 The resulting salt is treated with elemental fluorine and sodium tetrafluoroborate:

+The cation is often depicted with one skewed ethylene ((CH2)2) group.
+In fact, these pairs of CH2 groups are eclipsed so that the cation has idealized C3h symmetry.

 Mechanism of fluorination

 Electrophilic fluorinating reagents could in principle operate by electron transfer pathways or an SN2 attack at fluorine.
 This distinction has not been decided.
 By using a charge-spin separated probe, it was possible to show that the electrophilic fluorination of stilbenes with Selectfluor proceeds through an SET/fluorine atom transfer mechanism.

 In certain cases Selectfluor can transfer fluorine to alkyl radicals.